NaimAyat/UCLA_CS118/Reading2.md

 * [Ethernet frame structure](http://fschub.com/wp-content/uploads/2017/03/ethernet-II.jpg)
 #### 5.4.3 Link-Layer Switches
 * The switch itself is transparent to the hosts and routers in the subnet; that is, a host/router addresses a frame to another host/router (rather than addressing the frame to the switch) and happily sends the frame into the LAN, unaware that a switch will be receiving the frame and forwarding it.
+##### Forwarding and Filtering
+* *Filtering* is the switch function that determines whether a frame should be forwarded to some interface or should just be dropped.
+* *Forwarding* is the switch function that determines the interfaces to which a frame should be directed, and then moves the frame to those interfaces.
+Switch filtering and forwarding are done with a *switch table*.